iamjhp/dictionaryApplication/README.md

 ![Image](demo.png)

 #### 📝 Description
-A simple dictionary application created with Java
+A simple flashcard application created with Java

 #### 🛠️ Built with
  * Java